DDoS/Golite/doc/milestone1.md

 branch.
 For submission, he wrote two valid and ten invalid programs.

-Ayesha Krishnamurthy worked on adding statements to the grammar and adding AST transformations and nodes for statements.
+Ayesha Krishnamurthy contributed to the grammar, primarily by adding statements to the grammar and adding AST transformations and nodes for statements.
 She also worked on the Weeder with Aleksi and helped out with bug fixes in the Weeder and PrettyPrinter.
-For general testing and the submission, she wrote two valid and 10 invalid programs, most of which deal with the syntactic correctness of statements.
+For general testing and the submission, she wrote two valid and 10 invalid programs.